 The diversity of research at CHEM creates a unique training environment.
 Students and trainees are exposed to a unique combination of clinical research methods and basic science techniques.
 Exercise laboratory protocols include cycle ergometry, indirect calorimetry, and spirometry.
 We use accelerometry to measure free living physical activity in healthy children and in children with a chronic disease.
 ELISA, cell isolation and flow cytometry, metabolite analysis and stable isotope methods are also used in our studies.

-The Exercise Medicine Clinic is a new clinic designed to assess and help to improve the physical fitness and function of children with significant ongoing medical conditions.
+The Exercise Medicine Clinic is designed to assess and help to improve the physical fitness and function of children with significant ongoing medical conditions.
 Referrals can be faxed to 905-385-5033.